Arkansas church vandalized months after being destroyed by fire

-HUGHES, Ark. — An investigation is underway in a small Arkansas town after a church was vandalized overnight.
+HUGHES, Ark.
+(WREG) — An investigation is underway in a small Arkansas town after a church was vandalized Friday night.

 Police got a call around 8 a.m.
 Saturday morning that someone broke into St. Mary Baptist Church and vandalized the building, even leaving racial slurs on the wall.

-Only a few months ago, the Hughes church was set on fire, and the entire building was destroyed.
+Only a few months ago, the Hughes church had a fire, and the entire building was destroyed.
 The assistant pastor said they’ve been diligently working to rebuild the church since the fire, but the break-in will put repairs at a standstill.

 The perpetrators ripped out a part of the ceiling and broke nearly every light bulb on the ceiling.
 Every wall was covered in slashes and holes, as well as more on the ceiling.